xtellurian/Custom-Vision-Autotrainer/README.md

 OK
 ```

 > NOTE: Some tests require access to a *real* Azure Storage account and Custom Vision service.
+See the environment variable section above.